About

 What Are Tasks?

-How Tasks Relate to Your Project Files
+How Curation Tasks Relate to Your Project Files

-Metadata tasks are directly connected to your project’s file structure.
+Curation tasks are directly connected to your project’s file structure.

 Conceptual Diagram of a Synapse Project